SwiftUI List

 Sometimes, you may want to display your own model in a List rather than simple strings.
 This is where SwiftUI’s ability to handle complex data types comes in handy.
 Here’s how you can use a custom struct to populate a List.

-Code Snippet with Struct
+Code Snippet using Struct with List

 First, let’s define a custom struct that conforms to the Identifiable protocol.
 This protocol requires a unique identifier for each instance, which helps SwiftUI manage the List efficiently.